1. Home

 • Ceiling fans: Run ceiling fans to reduce your heating and cooling needs.
 The fans will keep air circulation going to balance the room's temperature.

 • Power strips: Install smart power strips that assess electricity usage and automatically disable things that you aren’t using at the moment.
-This helps to reduce “vampire” energy.
+This helps to reduce vampire energy.

 Energy Audit FAQs

-Is a home energy audit worth it?
+Is a home energy audit worth the cost?

 Yes, a home energy audit can be worth it, especially when it identifies cost effective ways to reduce your energy consumption and make your home more comfortable.